Oxford Sustainable Finance Summit

 Rhodes House gardens

-Closing debate: “The House believes that sustainable finance is not fit for the age of AI.”
+Closing debate: “This House believes that sustainable finance is not fit for the age of AI.”

 East School